usbarmory/qubes-qrexec-to-tcp/README.md

 Qubes Split GPG architecture
 ============================

-The following diagram presents the Split GPG implemented in two VM:
+The following diagram presents the Split GPG implemented in two VMs:
 ![Qubes Split GPG](images/split-gpg.svg)

 In this setup the following architecture is used: